Labelling Meat as an Ingredient

-A. Firstly, the legislation restricts the definition of “meat” to the skeletal attached muscles only.
-Therefore any other parts of the animal for human consumption other than skeletal attached muscles such as heart, liver, kidney, tongue or even fat must now be declared separately in the list of ingredients.
+Annex VII Part B to Regulation (EU) No. 1169/2011 on the provision of food information to consumers restricts the definition of “meat” to the skeletal attached muscles only.
+Therefore, any other parts of the animal for human consumption other than skeletal attached muscles such as heart, liver, kidney, tongue or even fat must be declared separately in the list of ingredients.

-Secondly, the species from which the meat came must also be declared.
+The species from which the meat came must also be declared.
 If the species name is being used, such as poultry, porcine, ovine, the name must be followed by the word “meat” e.g. Poultry meat.
-However, if the generic name is being used on the product label such as chicken, pork, lamb, then the word “meat” can be omitted.
+However, the legislation allows for the generic name to be used on the product label such as chicken, pork, lamb, and in this case the word “meat” can be omitted.

 A certain amount of fat and connective tissue is allowed for in the definition of ‘meat’ i.e. the fat and connective tissue that adheres to the muscles.
 This is subject to certain limits which are laid down in the legislation as follows: